thierrydutoit/iDSP/README.md

 If you want to contribute, or make suggestions or comments, [drop us a line](mailto://thierry.dutoit@umons.ac.be).

-Streamlit has been used for the design of most iDSP apps, and then transformed into html5/javascript code by AI.
-If you want to create an iDSP app using the python StreamLit library, see this [How-To guide](https://github.com/thierrydutoit/iDSP/blob/gh-pages/iDSP%20-%20HowTo.pdf).
+Streamlit has been used for the design of most initial iDSP apps, and then transformed into html5/javascript code by AI.
+The latest apps have been designed directly in html5/javascript using AI, while keeping the look and feel of streamlit apps.
+If you want to create an iDSP app using the python StreamLit Library, or using AI, see this [How-To guide](https://github.com/thierrydutoit/iDSP/blob/gh-pages/iDSP%20-%20HowTo.pdf).

 ---